 There are other theories about the identity of the Grail.
-It was also thought about The Holy Grail was a piece of rock dropped from the sky, which was a refuge for the Partial Angels in the war between Lucifer and Heaven.
+It was also thought about The Holy Grail, a piece of rock dropped from the sky, which was a refuge for the Partial Angels in the war between Lucifer and Heaven.
 Other scholars also claim that the Grail is a lost gospel, probably written by Jesus himself.

 Read also: Where is the Head of Saint John the Baptist?

-- Some versions say that Joseph buried his belongings on the Glastonbury Ridge in Britain.
+- Some versions say that Joseph buried his belongings on Glastonbury Ridge in Britain.
 The place miraculously flourished and was then used to build Britain’s first church.

 Read also: Priory of Sion.
 Hoax or Secret Society?

 The Holy Grail, the chalice from which the Saviour drank at the famous Last Supper, is shrouded in mystery.
 The Bible offers no clues.
 The only description was given by a saint who Pope John Paul II beatified.